Swappnil85/Drishti-V2/DOCS/USER_STORIES.md

   - **NEW**: Theme transitions are animated smoothly without jarring color changes
   - **NEW**: High contrast mode support for users with visual impairments

-**User Story**: As a user, I experience haptic feedback for interactions.
+**User Story**: As a user, I experience haptic feedback for interactions. ✅ COMPLETED

 - **Enhanced Acceptance Criteria**:
   - Tapping on buttons, toggles, or other interactive elements triggers contextual haptic feedback